 UCMR consists of researchers active in the fields of molecular and clinical microbiology, molecular biology, chemistry, and physics and the research groups include a pronounced international profile with many guest researchers and graduate students, as well as faculty members, from other countries.
 The groups work in modern laboratories with well-equipped common facilities creating a framework for a creative and highly interactive environment.

 Support for MIMS is granted by the Swedish Research Council with the aim to strengthen Swedish research and enhance the dynamics in the field of molecular medicine, partly by promoting the career opportunities for young scientists.

 Institute for Molecular Medicine Finland (FIMM)

-The Finnish Node of the Nordic EMBL Partnership for Molecular Medicine is the Institute for Molecular Medicine Finland (FIMM) headed by Prof. Olli Kallioniemi.
-FIMM is a joint venture of the University of Helsinki, the Hospital District of Helsinki and Uusimaa (HUS), and the National Public Health Institute (KTL).
+The Finnish Node of the Nordic EMBL Partnership for Molecular Medicine is the Institute for Molecular Medicine Finland (FIMM) headed by Prof. Mark Daly.
+FIMM is hosted by the Helsinki Institute of Life Science (HiLIFE) at the University of Helsinki, with links to the Hospital District of Helsinki and Uusimaa (HUS), and the National Institute for Health and Welfare (THL).

 Danish Research Institute of Translational Neuroscience (DANDRITE)